jaschac/puppet-users/README.md

   - If he is a *sudoer*.
   - His secrets:
     - System password.
+    - His public and/or private SSH key(s).
     - SSH key(s) that are allowed to log into the system *as him*.

 If the user is not present:

-  - His /home, if it does exist, is wiped out.
+  - His `/home`, if it does exist, is **wiped out**.

 #### SSH Keys
+`lostinmalloc-users` is able to deploy both the public and the private SSH keys of an user into his `$HOME/.ssh` directory.
+Providing the private SSH key is not mandatory.
+If given, being it sensitive data, it is encrypted through [`hiera-eyaml`](https://github.com/TomPoulton/hiera-eyaml).
+The end user is expected to properly install and configure Puppet so that is has both the `yaml` and the `eyaml` backends.

-In order to avoid exposing confidential data on Hiera,  `lostinmalloc-users` does not generate private and public keys in `$HOME/.ssh`.
-Anyway, as aforementioned, `lostinmalloc-users` allows to generate, for each user it manages, the `authorized_keys` whose content are the public SSH keys of those users that can log into the system as one.
+`lostinmalloc-users` also allows to generate, for each user it manages, the `authorized_keys` file, whose content are the public SSH keys of those users that can log into the system as one.
 This has some limitations:

   - Only users directly managed through  `lostinmalloc-users` can be used to state who can log into the system as who through SSH keys, since the module generates the `authorized_keys` fetching data from that provided through Hiera.
   - For a user to log into the system as himself he must provide his key and list himself among in the `authorized_keys` entries.